I’ve been thinking about what makes a job good. And who gets to decide if it’s really good or not. (Hint: The decider probably should be you.)

 But the funny thing is … others in the same situation, perhaps some in the very same offices as those seemingly mythical job-likers, are miserable.
 It’s not just the job itself.

-So what is it?
-What makes a job good?
+So what does make a job good?

 Is it the job?
 Is it the person?
 Or is it just luck?
 Do people who like their jobs in general (we all have clunkers now and then) simply focus on different things than those who don’t?
 Or are there some special tricks known only to job-likers?